secorolab/FloorPlan-DSL/docs/Tutorial.md

 ### Using the world frame

-You can select the world frame as your frame of reference by using the `world` keyword only for locating spaces.
+You can select the world frame as your frame of reference by using the keyword `world`.
+You may only use this frame for locating spaces.
 Any other feature or entryway must be specified by either the space frame or one of the walls.

 ```
 location: